 What do you think?

-#7 Updated by Mathieu Pellerin - nIRV almost 10 years ago
+#7 Updated by Mathieu Pellerin - nIRV over 10 years ago

 mhugent, I've tried with latest PPA and confirm workaround is working.